thehonorguard/mkdocs/docs/rulebook.md

 ### 3.3 Role Assignment

 Everyone is assigned a main role in the squad roster.
 You are only allowed to differentiate from this with permission from an officer.
 Once the mission has started, stick to your role.
 Each role is designed for each situation.
 Disobeying orders (e.g., running off alone with a squad member unannounced) is forbidden.
 Follow the rules of your squad leader or commander.
 If you have questions, feel free to ask.

+#### 3.3.1 Unallowed roles

+Only pick the role you chose on the spreadsheet.
+Don't take a role you aren't allowed to take.

+Reserve = rifleman if PL or Zeus hasn't said otherwise If you've signed up as reserve, you are a rifleman.

+Missionmaker or platoonlead can assign you to a different role.

 ### 3.4 Lock It Up